3TUSK/FrogCraft-Rebirth/README.md

     * Mobile power bank: (everything screwed up! the codes looks good but actually buggy)

 ### About _FrogCraft: Rebirth_
-FrogCraft is an add-on Mod (i.e. add-on, plugin, modification on Minecraft) about chemical industry, authored by Rikka.
+FrogCraft is an add-on Mod (i.e. add-on, plugin, modification on Minecraft) for IndustrialCraft2, majorly about chemical industry, authored by Rikka.
 Rikka originally posted it [here][link_origin], then he stopped at 1.6.2; M3gaFra3k ported it to 1.6.4 and posted [here](link_164port).
 Although the author said that he won't continue on FrogCraft, I still want to carry the torch, because I remember how much happiness it has brought to me, and also many players I probably don't know.
 What you see right now is FrogCraft: Rebirth (under `1710port` branch), *not FrogCraft 2* (for more info please see below).
 However, some api code are prepared for the FrogCraft 2.